 How do I pick-up?

 Our pick-up location is situated in front of the harvest hut near the gate.
 You would need to sign in and provide your own bags to carry produce home with you.
-For the 2020 season: Please bring a pen to sign in with as to limit contact.
+The CSA stand will be setup with bulk produce bins for you to pick out your share.
 We encourage that face masks be worn for extra safety, however, it is not required.
-The shares will be divided in advance to facilitate ease and speed of pick-up.
-Additionally, social distancing measures will be in effect for everyone on site.

 What if I can't make it to pick-up on time?